auto-pilot

 The lights are on, but whatever makes me me is somewhere else.

-My journal entries read weird lately:
+My journal entries read strange lately:

 “Didn’t feel much today.”